Dam-Cup-O-Java/XenonVirtualKeyboard/README.md

 ```

 ## Integration
-Add
+Add in the textarea for which you want the virtual keyboard.
 ```css
 class="use-keyboard-input"
 ```
-in the textarea for which you want the virtual keyboard
+Like this:
 ```html
 <textarea class="use-keyboard-input"></textarea>
 ```

-## Contributing
+### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.